codacy/codacy-rubocop/README.md

 We use the [codacy-plugins-test](https://github.com/codacy/codacy-plugins-test) to test our external tools integration.
 You can follow the instructions there to make sure your tool is working as expected.

+## Scripts

+You can find the script to update patterns and description files [here](scripts/INSTRUCTIONS.md).

 ## What is Codacy?

 [Codacy](https://www.codacy.com/) is an Automated Code Review Tool that monitors your technical debt, helps you improve your code quality, teaches best practices to your developers, and helps you save time in Code Reviews.